Conditions treated

 Our surgery team is made up of veterinarians, vet technicians and assistants, and support staff with rigorous training and experience in specialty medicine.
 The team works hand in hand to provide the comprehensive, compassionate care your pet needs and deserves.
 Because we’re a multidisciplinary hospital, the team can consult the expertise of other specialty departments, too.

-Dr. Giles’ wife is also a veterinarian, and they have two children.
-His favorite pastimes include outdoor activities, endurance fitness events and traveling.
-The family pets are Lucy, a golden doodle, and Mia, a poodle.
+Dr. Giles and his wife, who is also a veterinarian, have two children.
+His favorite pastimes include outdoor activities, physical fitness, church and church missions and traveling with family.
+The family pets are Zeke and Sydney, both Wirehaired Pointing Griffons.

-Dr. Sarah Israel enjoys all aspects of surgery with a particular interest in joint replacement surgery, minimally invasive orthopedics and arthroscopy.
-She is an American College of Veterinary Surgeons founding fellow in joint replacement surgery (JRS).
+Dr. Sarah Israel enjoys all aspects of surgery, her special interests being joint replacement surgery, minimally invasive orthopedics, and arthroscopy.
+She was the American College of Veterinary Surgeons’ founding fellow in joint replacement surgery (JRS).

 Learn more about Dr. Sarah Israel and the surgeries she performs in San Antonio, TX.